pic

 Warning! - Avoid Reassignments to Global Variables

-Global variables should be declared constants only if their values will remain unchanged throughout the session.
-Although it's possible to redefine constants, doing so is discouraged.
+Global variables should be declared as constants only if their values will remain unchanged throughout the session.
+Although it's possible to redefine constants, doing so is highly discouraged.
 The feature was only introduced to facilitate testing in interactive sessions, eliminating the need to restart Julia after each modification of a constant's value.

-To illustrate the potential consequences of overlooking this practice, let's compare the following code snippets that execute the function foo.
+To illustrate the potential consequences of ignoring this guideline, let's compare the following code snippets that execute the function foo.
 Both define a constant value of x=1, which is subsequently redefined as x=2.
 The first example runs the script without re-executing the definition of foo, in which case the value returned by foo is still based on x = 1.
 In contrast, the second example emulates the re-execution of the entire script.
 This is achieved by rerunning foo's definition, thus ensuring that foo relies on the updated value of x.

-const x = 1
+const x1 = 1

-foo() = x
+foo() = x1

 foo() # it gives 1